Turtlecrafter81/al-guides/Operation Siren Guide.md

 RNG Starring condition, there is a hidden loot marker on the map (revealed with scanning mode) coupled with some weather tiles (currents, windstorms, weird towers etc) that reward adaptive stats.

 #### Meowfficer Node
 A circular yellow-and-white cat paw tile.
 Upon stepping onto the tile you will be asked whether or not you want to deploy Meowfficers to gather resources.
-If you choose yes, your meowfficer skills will be disabled for approx. 10 turns, then they will return with rewards. **Rewards are based on the Command Meowfficcer levels and rarity.**
+If you choose yes, your meowfficers' skills will be disabled for approx. 10 turns, then they will return with rewards. **Rewards are based on the Command Meowfficer levels and rarity.**

 #### Siren Coordinate Logger
 Resembles an oil rig with some cranes.
 Move onto it and you will be ambushed twice and gain access to the device (usable 2-4 times).
 You can either spend 1 ESD to spawn a mob fleet (that does not reward Adaptive Tuning) or 2 Tokens to spawn an [Energy Cache event](#energy-cache) or just a "Sparkle" loot which doesn't disappear but doesn't drop anything lucrative either.

 #### Akashi's Shop:
-She spawns upon entry to the map, shopping recommendation is in the [Shop Guide](#shop-guide)
+She spawns upon entry to the map, shopping recommendation is in the [Shop Guide](#shop-guide).

 #### General Loot:
 Visibly indicated by a blue sparkling tile, hidden loot tiles do exist as well (shown on radar and can be seen through scanning mode).